s3krit/changelogerator/README.md

 }
 ```

-The produced json output can then easily reprocessed into a beatiful changelog using tools such as [`tera`](https://github.com/chevdor/tera-cli).
+The produced json output can then easily reprocessed into a beautiful changelog using tools such as [`tera`](https://github.com/chevdor/tera-cli).

 ## Usage